dhes/ColonoscopyPolyp/input/pagecontent/index.md

 Screening colonoscopy is not a one-time procedure.
 Once colon cancer screening is started, it generally continues until an advanced age.
 The formal term for timing of follow-up is _surveillance interval_.
 This surveillance interval is determined according to widely-used practice guidelines which happen to lend themselves nicely to computer algorithms.

-There are many different kinds of computer application that could determine the surveillance interval, all of them have one thing in common: They require structured data.
+There are many different kinds of computer applications that could determine the surveillance interval, all of them have one thing in common: They require structured data.
 <!---
 While the details are not import in this context, there exists programming language call Clinical Quality Language (CQL) that works well with algorithms such as this one.
 --->